 Are Dentures the Best Option for Me?

 When compared to implants, dentures are a less expensive, removable option that are custom created by a dental laboratory.
-A full set of dentures is best for patients who are missing the majority or all of their teeth while a partial denture set can replace up to several missing teeth.
+A full set of dentures is best for patients who are missing the majority of or all their teeth, while different types of partial dentures can replace up to several missing teeth.

 Patients may struggle to eat normal foods and can suffer nutritional deficiencies as a result.
 Not being able to participate in meals with friends and family can also impact one’s social life.

 Other social effects of missing teeth can include difficulty speaking.
-The teeth create a border for the tongue to rest in, but when missing teeth create gaps in the border, speech can be impaired.
+The teeth create a border for the tongue to rest in.
+However, when missing teeth create gaps in the border, speech can be impaired.

 The Consultation for Dentures